In a previous article we made the following statement:

-A typical streamed movie consumes about 4 megabits, So you would need to watch 25 Netflix movies at once all day every day to fully utilize your pipe.
-Obviously watching 25 movies at once all day every day is not very practical, you’d need multiple Netflix Accounts and 25 devices to watch them on.
+A typical streamed movie consumes about 4 megabits.
+You would need to watch 25 Netflix movies at once all day every day to fully utilize your pipe.
+Obviously watching 25 movies at once all day every day is not very practical, you would need multiple Netflix Accounts and 25 devices to watch them on.

 Big files: A 100 Gigabyte file, that’s a good size download for a consumer right?
 Well, that would take approximately 4 minutes to download on a 100 megabit pipe, and then you’d have to find another one.